teateatea/heartbreaker/Characters/Pages/d) Multiclassing.md

 - Learn 1 Spell from the Grimoire of Classical Arcana.
 - See the [[Wizard|Wizard class]] for details about Magic, such as adding new Spells to your Spellbook.

+### Tracking Experience Points (XP)
+After first gaining a Level in a Secondary Class, **track XP for each Class separately.** When you gain XP, you may allocate it to any Class.

+Once your character's XP reaches the threshold set by either Class Level table, they gain a Level in that Class.

+*For example, if you have 3 levels in Fighter, and 1 in Wizard, you could level up when you reach 8,000 XP in Fighter, or 2,500 XP in Wizard.*
 <!--Revisit-->